SolhavenGames/Elementals-of-Tulia/README.md

 - **_Aeri_** meets **_Teira_** briefly, listening to her trauma as a guard of the refugee camp, changing their perspective on the poisi population.
 - **_Dera_** fakes his own death, fleeing to the Rainforest of Kial in Ralia.
-- Earth's Global Government forms an institution named "The Elemental Integration Initiative" tasked with studying and protecting Elementals on the planet.
+- Earth's Global Government known as the Association of Democratic States (ADS) forms an institution named "The Elemental Integration Initiative" tasked with studying and protecting Elementals on the planet.
 (E-Year 2021)
 - **_Rai_** and **_Arete_**, distrustful of Humanity, retreat to unclaimed territory in the Amazon Rainforest.
 (E-Year 2022)
 - **_Ember_** flees to Wrenao after hearing of the limited Coven patrols there.
 ## T-Year 910